imagej/imagej.github.io/_pages/develop/releasing.md

 -   A tag is created on GitHub to easily reference the release commit.
 -   The "bump to next release cycle" commit is done automatically.
 -   The Maven POM references the correct tag rather than `HEAD`.
--   [Travis CI](/develop/travis) performs the actual release for you, using credentials which are encrypted in the repository itself.
+-   [GitHub Actions](/develop/github-actions) performs the actual release for you, using credentials which are encrypted in the repository itself.

 ### Prerequisites